 A short explanation, for over two years, the Internet’s most popular implementation of the Transport Layer Security (TLS) protocol has contained a critical defect that allowed attackers to pluck account passwords, authentication cookies, and other sensitive data out of the private server memory of websites.
-Continue reading OpenSSL Heartbleed vulnerability issue
+Koffeeware sites were among the millions of web sites using the OpenSSL library, and thus affected by this vulnerability.

 Being a provider of photo e-commerce solutions, we have had to be able to provide various marketing tools.
 Among these marketing tools, all kind of coupons were soon needed.